SAML single sign-on for on-premises applications with Application Proxy

 Create an application and set up SAML SSO

-In the Azure portal, select Azure Active Directory > Enterprise applications and select New application.
+In the Microsoft Entra admin center, select Microsoft Entra ID > Enterprise applications and select New application.

 Enter the display name for your new application, select Integrate any other application you don't find in the gallery, then select Create.